jakuzzibubbles/be-my-valentine/README.md

 - How to handle **button text changes** dynamically with JavaScript.
 - How to **position elements properly** using CSS when interacting with them.
 - How to **switch images dynamically** when clicking buttons.

+Try the demo here and it's okay to say NO: jakuzzibubbles.github.io/be-my-valentine/